Tiny-Earth/DemoSite/site/src/design.md

 ### Step 3.
 Plan learning experiences and instruction.

 Now that learning goals, learning objectives, and assessments have been addressed, it's time to design the activities that will bring the facets of science to life.
-We will explore developing activities in more detail in the *Learning Experiences* module.
-For now, we'll highlight a few key ideas.
+We will introduce key ideas related to developing activities here and then explore them in more detail in the *Learning Experiences* module.

-What students practice in class and in homework should align with assessment questions to ensure that they have an opportunity to practice and eventually demonstrate proficiency with the intended learning objectives.
-For example, it would be unfair to ask students to analyze graphs on an exam if students had never practiced analyzing figures during class or on homework assignments.
-An instructor cannot conclude how well their curriculum advanced students' abilities to analyze graphs based on exam performance.
-Since the students did not have any opportunities to practice, their exam performance is based on prior knowledge, skills, and experiences, not on *this* curriculum.
+What students practice in class and in homework should align with how they are assessed to ensure that they have an opportunity to practice and eventually demonstrate proficiency with the intended learning objectives.
+For example, if students had never practiced analyzing figures during class or on homework assignments, they would not be prepared to analzye graphs on an exam and the instructor could not conclude how well their curriculum advanced students' ability to analyze graphs based on exam performance.
+In this case, their exam performance would not fairly measure what they learned in the course, instead measuring their prior knowledge and skills.

 Let's look at an example of a learning objective and assessment question: